Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

 The robustness of a decision model $m$ at a specific point $x$ can be defined as the signed distance of $x$ to the closest point where it is associated with a different model output.
 Formally, we define

-where $\rho(x)$ is the robustness of $m$ against adversarial attacks at point $x$, and $y$ is the ground truth class associated with $x$.
+where $\rho(x)$ is the robustness of $m$ against adversarial attacks at point $x$, $y$ is the ground truth class associated with $x$, $\text{inf}$ is the mathematical infimum, and $\left\lVert q \right\rVert_{p}$ is the p-norm of the vector $q$.
 We set a negative distance for misclassified examples to penalize errors and prevent models with a trivial decision boundary, i.e, one that always assigns the same class, to have infinite expected robustness.
 For this analysis, we will use the $L^2$ norm, i.e., $p=2$.

-We analyze the \textit{Spheres} dataset proposed by \citet{spheres} to hypothesize about a specific aspect of robustness: the association between the robustness of a decision model and the direction of the gradient of its logits with respect to its inputs.
-We use this dataset because its simplicity allows for a more accessible analysis, while Deep ReLU networks can still fail in modeling it robustly~\cite{spheres}.
+We analyze the \textit{Spheres} dataset proposed by \citet{spheres} to hypothesize about a specific aspect of robustness: the association between the robustness of a decision model and the direction of its logits' gradient with respect to inputs.
+We use this dataset because its simplicity allows for a more accessible analysis, whereas Deep ReLU networks can still fail in modeling it robustly~\cite{spheres}.
 The \textit{Spheres} dataset is composed of two classes with support on the surface of two hyperspheres, of radius 1.0 (class -1) and 1.3 (class 1), in a 500-dimensional space.
 The prior probability for each class is $0.5$, and the distribution of samples is uniform on each hypersphere surface.
-We use the term support of a class $c$ as defined by $supp_c=\{x\in X \mid P(x|y=c)>0\}$, where $X$ is the domain of inputs.
+An illustration of how the robustness of a model may affect its gradient for this dataset is presented in Figure \ref{fig:example_spheres}.
+We use the term support of a class $c$ as defined by $supp_c=\{x\in X \mid P(x|y=c)>0\}$, where $X$ is the domain of inputs, and $P(q|u)$ is the probability of event $q$ conditioned on the occurrence of event $u$.

 For this dataset, the optimally robust model $m_p$ has its decision rule defined by